Sri Lanka Seeks Closer Security Tie-Up With India To Counter Sea-Borne Terror In Region

 The Indian Coast Guard and the Narcotic Control Bureau (NCB) found 300 kg of heroin worth Rs 3,000 crore (LKR 720 million) stashed in the boat along with AK-47 rifles and 1,000 rounds of 9 mm ammunition.
 “A number of incriminating documents were also seized from the occupants of the vessel,” said the NCB, adding that six Sri Lankan nationals were arrested in this regard.

 In March, a multi-national drug smuggling racket with links in both India and Sri Lanka was unearthed.
 The network may have been part of Easter bombings in Sri Lanka.
-The Lankan authorities are also probing the link of the network in Pakistan.
+The Lankan authorities are also probing the link of the network in Pakistan, ET has learnt.

 Terrorists in Lanka are suspected to have links with drug cartels operating from Pakistan.
 The drug mafias in Pakistan have been using Lanka as a route to export drugs to Europe through sea routes.
 The money generated from drug smuggling was used to fund the terror activities in Sri Lanka, alleged sources.